Comment (computer programming): Nim

-Nim uses the '#' character for inline comments.

-Multi-line block comments are opened with '#[' and closed with ']#'.

-Multi-line block comments can be nested.
+Nim delimits a line comment with # and block comments with #[ and ]#.
+Block comments can be nested.

 Nim also has documentation comments that use mixed Markdown and ReStructuredText markups.

-The inline documentation comments use '##' and multi-line block documentation comments are opened with '##[' and closed with ']##'.
+A line documentation comment uses '##' and a block documentation comment uses '##[' and ']##'.

 The compiler can generate HTML, LaTeX and JSON documentation from the documentation comments.

 Documentation comments are part of the abstract syntax tree and can be extracted using macros.